sebasmonia/panda/README.md

     (global-set-key (kbd "C-c b") 'panda-map) ;; b for "Bamboo"
 ```

 The keymap uses long sequences, but it's also quite mnemonic.
+Assuming you use the binding suggested above:

 `C-c b s` (`s` => status), then either `b`, `d` or `e` for build, deploy or environment status, respectively.

 `C-c b q` (`q` =>  queue), then either `b` or `d` to queue a build or a deploy.

+In case you don't use the amazing [which-key package](https://melpa.org/#/which-key), `panda-map` prints a
+message in the echo area which shows the available bindings.

-The build and deploy status buffers also have actions associated to them.
+The build and deploy status modes also have actions associated to them.
 Use `?` to open a help buffer
 with the list of bindings available.

 # Manual